 Following is a list of 5 things that homeowners should look out for when hiring a realtor to do their short sale.

-3- Insist on weekly progress updates- Homeowners that are in pre-foreclosure are stressed out enough about there situation as it is.
+3- Insist on weekly progress updates- Homeowners that are in pre-foreclosure are stressed out enough about their situation as it is.
 Imagine how much more stressed a homeowner will be if they have no clue about what’s going on with their house.
-It’s important that you make things clear with the realtor upfront by getting them to commit to weekly updates with your file even if nothing’s happened on any particular week.
-If the realtor can’t commit to keeping you “the homeowner” in loop every step of the way, then you shouldn’t hire them.
+It’s important that you make things clear with the realtor up front by getting them to commit to weekly updates with your file even if nothing’s happened on any particular week.
+If the realtor can’t commit to keeping you “the homeowner” in the loop every step of the way, then you shouldn’t hire them.

 4- Check their track record- Research the agent to see what they’ve accomplished in their real estate carer lately.
 A good short sale agent should be working with several files at any given time.
 Also, find out how many short sales they’ve completed in the past six months or year.
 An agent that’s good at doing short sales should have at the very least, three happy clients that would be willing to tell you all about their experience with that agent.
 If you’re their only short sale client then seller beware!

 5- Interview Several agents before choosing one- There are a lot of great short-sale agents out there which means you can afford to interview a few before making your choice.
 Pick at least two or three that satisfy the checklist above and see which one you feel would do the best job for you according to your needs.
 Remember, this person is going to be handling the sale of your home from beginning to end.
 Make sure that you feel comfortable with them.
 Just because a real estate agent is great at doing short sales, it doesn’t necessarily mean that’s the best agent for you.